dogoncouch/logdissect/docs/CONTRIBUTING.md

 - `now` - Always set date stamp to time parsed
 - `None` - Skip conversion

+Parse modules also have a `post_parse_action` method that each entry is passed through after it is parsed.
+This can be used for separating ports from source and destination hosts, or any other customization.
+By default, it does nothing.

-The name of your parse module should be added to the `all` variable and imported in `logdissect/parsers/__init__.py`.
+The name of your parse module should be added to the `__all__` variable and imported in `logdissect/parsers/__init__.py`.
 More information on parser modules can be found in the [API documentation](README-API.md#parser-modules).

 ### Filter Modules
 Creating a filter module is a bit more difficult.
 Check out the [filter API documentation](README-API.md#filters-modules), and look at existing filter modules to get an idea of how filters work.
 There is an example blank filter in `logdissect/filters/blank.py`.
 Once you have created a filter module, add it to the `all` variable and import it in `logdissect/filters/__init__.py`.